Participate in contract or specialisation education

 You must have made acceptable progress in your studies

 When applying for an extension of a residence permit for contract or specialisation education, you must also show a certificate from the education provider in Sweden that you have made acceptable progress in your education.

 A first-time application for a residence permit must be made while you are outside Sweden, otherwise your application may be rejected.
 In some cases, you may be able to apply for a residence permit while you are in Sweden with another valid Swedish residence permit.
 In the test, you can find out what applies to you.

 Can I apply for a residence permit without leaving Sweden?

 How long the permit is valid

 You can receive a residence permit for the time your studies require, but never longer than the validity of your passport.
-Even if you are attending a programme spanning several years, you can normally only receive a residence permit for a maximum of one year at a time.
+You can receive a residence permit for contract or specialisation education for a maximum of four years.

 If your family is also applying for residence permits